terraindata/terrain/README.md

 * Don't panic.
 * Node or npm errors: `npm install` - you may be missing packages.
-* Test suite doesn't run all tests: make sure you have added correct `t.plan(x)` or `t.end()` statements to every test, otherwise the test suite will hang.
+* Tape Test suite doesn't run all tests: make sure you have added correct `t.plan(x)` or `t.end()` statements to every test, otherwise the test suite will hang.